jibstack64/jibstack64/README.md

 #### Hey, I'm Isaac, a 15 year old experienced programmer.

-I've been on the programming train since I was around 9, and have picked up Python, Go, Java, and C#.
+I've been on the programming train since I was around 9, and have picked up Python, Go, Java, and C# (alongside a couple dozen other languages at a base-level).

 #### Experience